The Best Restaurants In The Mission guide image

 Yes, the momos at this Nepali restaurant on Valencia Street are the stuff of legend, but there’s more to Dancing Yak than well-spiced proteins wrapped in beautiful crimson-colored wrappers.
 They serve amazing small plates, curries, skewers, and other house specials that are as beautiful as the casual, jewel-toned place.
 Plus, the space is big enough to usually have room for you and a group of friends on any given day of the week (they take walk-ups), and everyone you encounter will be friendly and welcoming.

-At Itria, house-made pastas and fresh crudos are the name of the game.
+At Itria, frequently changing housemade pastas and fresh crudos are the name of the game.
 Which is why your table will quickly fill up with bowls of squiggly gramigna with tender ragu bianco and an assortment of oysters and scallops after you’re seated in their bustling dining room.
 Itria has a pretty extensive wine selection, too, making it a great place to bring a date to celebrate a special occasion, unwind after a long week with a group of friends, or post up at the bar alone for pasta and wine.

-You come to the 16th and Valencia Steet spot for pupusas, and the ones at this Salvadoran counter-service restaurant are on track to receive the Cheesiest Pupusas award.
+You come to the 16th and Valencia Street spot for pupusas, and the ones at this Salvadoran counter-service restaurant are on track to receive the Cheesiest Pupusas award.
 They're thick corn cakes with meat and cheese oozing out of them—this won't be the lightest lunch ever, but you’ll be set for a while.
 We like the chicken or the loroco, but no matter which filling you get, make sure to top yours with the curtido that comes on the side.

 There are some restaurants that we like to keep in our back pocket because they’re perfect for literally any scenario, from a date to a big group dinner to just about everything in between.
 Prubechu is one of them.
 The Guamanian spot in the Mission has a well-spaced outdoor seating area, a chill vibe, and an excellent menu you’ll want to take your time going through.
 Come here and share the creamy tinaktak with handmade egg noodles and coconut beef, tender ko’ko’ wings and tangy lemon fina’denne sauce, Chamorro BBQ plates, and fluffy banana donuts for dessert.